 Utilise accounts software

-Paper-based systems also have the adverse impact of appearing amateur as well, which may reduce customer trust or hurt your business reputation.
-By switching to accounting software, you can make the process of onboarding client data much more efficient and streamline.
-Accounting software significantly lowers the likelihood of human error resulting in inaccurate data, as these systems are designed to flag any mistakes, and are often completed by the client themselves.
+Paper-based systems also have the adverse impact of appearing amateurish as well, which may reduce customer trust or hurt your business reputation.
+Switching to accounting software can make the process of onboarding client data much more efficient and streamlined, boosting audit efficiency.
+Accounting software significantly lowers the likelihood of human error resulting in inaccurate data, as these systems are designed to flag any mistakes and are often completed by the client themselves.

 There are a number of options to choose from, such as Xero or MYOB, which can integrate seamlessly with other financial technologies, such as business reporting tools and even credit monitoring.